k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-rgm-season-2.markdown

 ![QtNodes Finally Integrated](/gsoc24-blog/assets/qtnodes-finally-integrated.png)

-The project I used to test the integration is [qtnodestest.zip](/gsoc24-blog/assets/qtnodestest.zip).
+I used the project [qtnodestest.zip](/gsoc24-blog/assets/qtnodestest.zip) to test the integration.

-## RGM And ENIGMA
+## RGM and ENIGMA

-RGM invokes the server (emake) using QProcess technology.
-This server requires the shared packages that are built by ENIGMA.
-I have modified the build system to move the built files to the ENIGMA submodule root.
-Keep this in mind while developing RGM.
+RGM utilizes QProcess technology to invoke the server (emake).
+This server depends on shared packages that are built by ENIGMA.
+To facilitate this process, I modified the build system to move the built files to the root of the ENIGMA submodule.
+Please keep this in mind while developing RGM.

 ## Draft - Don't bother reading this section :)